jxsl13/ZZ_TeeworldsEconVPNDetectionPython/README.md

 ### Requirements
 You need to have redis installed.
 Redis is being used as a caching database.
-Redis is a lightweight key value store, that has a footprint of only a few MB.
+Redis is a lightweight and high performance key value store, that has a footprint of only a few MB.

 ### Database dependencies
 ```